 £100,000 Christmas cracker giveaway to wards and departments at North Bristol NHS Trust

-Our charitable Christmas countdown has begun for hospital departments and community services at North Bristol NHS Trust thanks to a surprise money giveaway.
+£100,000 has been given to 34 hospital departments and community services at North Bristol NHS Trust in a charitable Christmas advent countdown.

-Shine together, the charity supporting Frenchay and Southmead Hospitals and community health services, is giving £100,000 to departments, wards and services across the Trust to spend on equipment.
+Shine together, the charity supporting Frenchay and Southmead Hospitals and community health services, gave £100,000 to departments, wards and services across the Trust to spend on equipment.

-Between December 1 and 23 the Shine together Christmas Crackers awards will announce gifts of up to £5,000 on each weekday with a bumper gift of up to £20,000 handed out on December 23.
+Between December 1 and 23 the Shine together Christmas Crackers awards announced gifts of up to £5,000 on each weekday with a bumper gift of up more than £16,000 handed out on the December 23 finale.

-Last month staff were asked to put forward applications for the prize fund for the purchase of medical equipment that will support and improve the experience of patients.
+Staff were asked in November to put forward applications for the prize fund for the purchase of medical equipment to support and improve the experience of patients.

 The first funds were awarded on December 1 in a surprise visit to wards by local TV personality Alex Lovell.

-Each day in the run up to the big giveaway on December 23, the Shine together website will announce who that day’s winner is.
+Each day in the run up to the big giveaway on December 23, winners were announced on the Shine together advent calendar.

 Shine together’s head of fundraising Trevor Reid said: “Shine together has had yet another fantastic year thanks to the generosity of the public who have donated or taken part in fundraising for us.